-Brighton Primary delivers a high standard of education to its students through the Primary Years Program (PYP) of the International Baccalaureate (IB) in conjunction with the outcomes of the Australian Curriculum.
+Brighton Primary delivers a high standard of education to its students through the Primary Years Program (PYP) of the International Baccalaureate (IB) in conjunction with the outcomes of the Victorian Curriculum.
 To support students in their learning we offer Individual Learning Improvement Plans, a range of digital learning tools in all areas and access to the extension programs run by the Gateways organisation.

 High levels of literacy and numeracy are essential if students are to build their skills, knowledge and understandings in all domains and at all stages of learning.
 Students need to understand and use specialised vocabulary, use and create texts, problem solve and organise, and interpret and represent data.
 While literacy is developed primarily in the English domain and numeracy is developed primarily in the Mathematics domain, these capabilities must be reinforced, strengthened and integrated in all domains and at all stages of learning.

 Brighton Primary School offers a specialist program including: Music, Drama, Sport & Physical Education, Italian, Chinese, Visual Arts, Science and Reading Recovery.

 The International Baccalaureate primary years program